Fukuoka 17

-Fukuoka #17 - Omuta, Branch Prisoner of War Camp was a Japanese prisoner-of-war camp located at the Mitsui Kozan Miike Kogyo-Sho coal mine and Mitsui Zinc Foundry in Shinminato-machi, Omuta-shi, Fukuoka-ken, Japan, during World War II.
+Fukuoka #17 - Omuta, Branch Prisoner of War Camp was a Japanese prisoner-of-war work camp located at the Mitsui Kozan Miike Kogyo-Sho coal mine and Mitsui Zinc Foundry in Shinminato-machi, Omuta-shi, Fukuoka-ken, Japan, during World War II.
 It was the largest POW camp in Japan.

 History

 The camp was opened on 7 August 1943 with 500 Americans arriving on the hellship Clyde Maru from the Philippines.
-It was gradually populated to about 1,757 by American and Allied prisoners of war of mixed nationalities, mostly Australian, American, British and Dutch.
+It was gradually populated to about 1,757 by Allied prisoners of war of mixed nationalities, mostly Australian, American, British and Dutch.
 The British, Dutch and Australians were survivors of the Burma Railway construction in Thailand (Siam).
 The last group to arrive were all Australians, in June 1945; they had formerly been held in the Fukuoka 13-D Oita POW camp.
 There were also Norwegians, Czechs, Portuguese, Saudi Arabians, Canadian, British Indian, British West Indian, Malayan, Chinese, and British Guianan POWs, as well as civilians.

 The site was originally the labourers' quarters built by the Mitsui Coal Mining Company owned by the Baron Mitsui.
 The camp was gradually expanded with further buildings constructed over the years.